 Cooking over an open fire is not just something that cowboys do.
 It can easily be accomplished in these modern times.

-But you can’t just go outside and start a fire in a random location.
+However, you can’t just go outside and start a fire in a random location.
 I mean, you could, but I wouldn’t recommend it.
 It is always better to have a designated space and a plan laid out as to how you will function if modern convenience isn’t available.

-So with survival cooking over an open fire you could use a fire pit, have a barrel in place to start a fire inside of it, or you could have your own fire ring ( a space with sand in the bottom and stones around the outside to contain the fire, like the cowboys did in the desert.)
+So with survival cooking over an open fire you could use a fire pit, have a barrel in place to start a fire inside of it, or you could have your own fire ring (a space with sand in the bottom and stones around the outside to contain the fire, like the cowboys did in the desert.)
 Just make sure these items are readily available to you when and if they are needed.

 The main goal is to have a safe space to cook and contain the flame of an open fire.